Professor Jonathan Haskel tells us about the rise of the intangible economy and its widespread impact on the developed world

 He has also explored how this relates to the coronavirus pandemic.
 “The pandemic showed us that intangible investment is here to stay.
 Firms have kept up with their R&D and creative investment.
 Perhaps the switch towards digital and the need for new technologies might refresh innovation,” he said.

 Professor Haskel has been responsible for addressing many of these challenges, particularly through his role with the Bank of England.
-As an external member of the Monetary Policy Committee (MPC), he holds one of nine votes to decide the future path of UK monetary policy.
+As an external member of the Monetary Policy Committee (MPC), he held one of nine votes to decide the future path of UK monetary policy.
 First appointed in September 2018, he was reappointed to the Committee for another three years in June 2021.

 There are all sorts of difficult challenges out there, and Imperial likes to think it can have a go at difficult things